 Start DeclutteringStart Decluttering

 Decluttering a home can be a sad but also liberating experience.
-If you’ve lived in the home for many years, then you’ve likely built up a large number of objects that have outlived their purpose.
+If you’ve lived in the home for many years, you’ve likely built up many objects that have outlived their purpose.
 It’s time to purge your home of all these and decide what to keep.
-Using your list from earlier, start going through each room and making a full inventory of everything in it.
+Using your list from earlier, start going through each room and making a full inventory of everything.
 Set clear parameters when deciding what to keep and what to throw out.
 For instance, anything you have multiples hasn’t been used in 10+ years and has little to no sentimental value.
 Try to refrain from keeping a ‘maybe’ pile for those things you’re not sure about; it only means extra work later sorting through it again.

+You may come across items you haven’t seen in years that spark an immediate rush of emotions, which brings us to our next point.
 Depending on the size of your home and the number of belongings, this could take a long time and require extra help from family or friends.
-Allow yourself plenty of time to get through this, and don’t rush it.
-You may come across items that you haven’t seen in years that spark an immediate rush of emotions, which brings us to our next point…
+Allow yourself plenty of time to get through this, and don’t rush.

 Keep the MemoriesKeep the Memories

-Find ways to preserve your memories and keep those things that have real sentimental value.
+Find ways to preserve your memories and keep those things with real sentimental value.
 Try to stick with your favorites and let the rest go.
 If you’ve got a lot of photo albums, then see about digitizing them.
-This can free up a lot of space and even make it easier to go back over them.
-You can combine letters, movie stubs, home-crafted items, and other keepsakes into a scrapbook that will keep all of your memories in one place.
-Doing this can be a lot of fun and make it far easier to look back on years passed without having to sort through boxes and boxes of stuff.
+This can free up a lot of space and make it easier to go back over them.
+You can combine letters, movie stubs, home-crafted items, and other keepsakes into a scrapbook to keep all of your memories in one place.
+Doing this can be fun and make it far easier to look back on years past without sorting through boxes and boxes of stuff.
 Only keep those things that are truly valuable.

 Gift, Sell, or DumpGift, Sell, or Dump